Talent Doesn’t Explain How The Patriots And Eagles Made The Super Bowl

 Indeed, the greatest predictor of being confident in your ability to win in the future is having won in the past.
 Confidence in your ability, in turn, has been shown to predict performance in a variety of situations, from sports arenas to the classroom to the workplace.

-The Eagles spread the wealth
+The Eagles Spread The Wealth

 The Eagles don’t have the Patriots’ role-based culture and history of success.
 But they were nonetheless able to absorb the loss of star quarterback Carson Wentz, and now find themselves one game away from dethroning the Patriots.

-It probably helped that Carson Wentz is playing on his rookie contract, so his salary cap hit is only US$7.25 million, or around 4 percent of the team’s $167 million salary cap.
-Because the Eagles devoted a small amount of money to their quarterback – a position that usually commands the highest salaries – they were able to invest their resources in other positions.
+It probably helped that Carson Wentz is playing on his rookie contract, so his salary cap hit is only US$7.25 million, or around 4% of the team’s $167 million salary cap.
+Because the Eagles devoted a small amount of money to their quarterback–a position that usually commands the highest salaries–they were able to invest their resources in other positions.

 Having a lot of resources invested in one player–even if he is a star–can be risky.

 In a 2016 paper, I explore the New York Yankees’ 2004 acquisition of superstar Alex Rodriguez, and the massive 10-year contract extension they awarded him in 2007.
 In this case, the Yankees overestimated Rodriguez’s longevity, and his performance started to falter as he aged.
-But perhaps more importantly, they underestimated the signal it sent to give a single player like Rodriguez – who failed to emerge as a respected team leader—the position of the organization’s most highly paid employee.
+But perhaps more importantly, they underestimated the signal it sent to give a single player like Rodriguez–who failed to emerge as a respected team leader–the position of the organization’s most highly paid employee.

 On the other hand, Wentz’s contract allowed the Eagles to distribute their wealth more evenly.
 They were able to acquire more players to create roster depth, while sending a broader signal about equity within the organization.

 Before the season, the team was able to sign Wentz’s backup, Nick Foles, to a two-year, $11 million deal.
-They also signed free agent wideouts Alshon Jeffrey and Torrey Smith.
+They also signed free agent wideouts Alshon Jefferey and Torrey Smith.
 At running back, inexpensive rookie Corey Clement was joined by free agent LeGarrett Blount and Jay Ajayi, who was acquired in a midseason trade.

 That’s not to say losing Wentz was easy for the team to overcome.
 Wentz had thrown for over 3,000 yards and an Eagles record 33 touchdowns before he went down.
 His teammates relied on him.
 They were confident in him and knew what he was capable of.